Skip to main content

 • Add arbitrary attributes to nodes

-• Attributes are preserved when rewriting (this requires tracking maps)
+• Attributes are preserved when doing rewriting (this requires tracking maps)

 What are Bigraphs?